Search for an item here.

 Most televisions and DVD players have been designed over the past few years to support both PAL and NTSC.
 But say for example if you play a NTSC DVD on a PAL ONLY system, and vice versa, the picture on your monitor will be distorted or skip and scroll on the screen.

-Some DVD players have sound problems, garbled, hissing etc. when playing our DVDs.
+Some DVD players have sound problems, garbled, hissing etc. when playing my DVDs.
 If this occurs you can go to the settings on your DVD player and enable the MPEG audio, usually PCM & MPEG rather than just PCM.

 Will DVDs play on my computer?

 In general, any computer with a DVD-ROM and relevant software can play DVDs.
 Please take note that DVD region still applies on DVD-ROM.
 A new DVD-ROM allows you to change Region coding up to 5 times.
-Once you have changed the region coding for the 5th time, it will lock itself and disallow you to change the region again.
+Once you have changed the region coding for the 5th time,it will lock itself and disallow you to change the region again.

 DVD Format does not apply for computers as most video software support both PAL and NTSC format.